tootsf/tootsf.github.io/assets/pages/Community Bridge/Libraries/Anim/anim.md

 ## Overview

-The Anim provides functionality for FiveM resources.
+The Anim library provides a comprehensive animation management system for entities in FiveM.
+It handles animation dictionary loading, playback control, and automatic cleanup with support for callbacks and status tracking.

 ## RequestDict (Client)